 If you cannot purchase home emergency cover as an add-on to your buildings and contents insurance, don’t worry.
 You can shop around for the right cover to help keep your home safe.

-Before looking for home emergency cover, ensure you know what type of cover you need.
-Some policies come with a few exclusions, so it’s worth knowing what is and isn’t covered.
+Before looking, ensure you know what type of cover you need.
+Some policies come with a few exclusions, so it's worth knowing what is and isn't covered.
+Also, be sure that if you go for a higher level of cover, you get value for money from the extra costs.
+Read your potential insurance policy to see if you genuinely need the cover than brings the premium increase.

 - External pipes